toxicity-io/sqlite-mc/README.md

             // Simply move your old encryption config up to a migration. migrationFrom {
-                note = "Migration from SQLCipher library to sqlite-mc-driver" sqlCipher { v4() }
+                note = "Migration from SQLCipher library to sqlite-mc" sqlCipher { v4() }
             }
         }